-In fact I just like to whole espionage scene, sneaking behind your enemy to take him down, shooting people from a distance as not to be noticed.
+In fact, I just like to whole espionage scene, sneaking behind your enemy to take him down, shooting people from a distance as not to be noticed.
 It’s great to see that The Bourne Conspiracy fits right into this category and it’s like playing through a prequel of some sorts to the brilliant Bourne trilogy.

-I did play the demo a while back which I thought was quite good, but wasn’t rushing out to buy the full game.
+I did play the demo a while back which I thought was quite good but wasn’t rushing out to buy the full game.
 But from playing the full game version, I’m so glad I’ve got it otherwise I’d have missed out big time.
 When the game first starts, it has to install a lot of information to the hard drive and I’m assuming this has something to do with the fact that the game uses the ‘Unreal’ engine, one of the best gaming engines to be used at the moment.

-Also the THX logo appears with its trademark earth shaking bass sound intro, and I thought to myself, ‘how nice would this sound through my stereo?’ and it turns out, awesome!
+Also, the THX logo appears with its trademark earth-shaking bass sound intro, and I thought to myself, ‘how nice would this sound through my stereo?’ and it turns out, awesome!

-Now usually movie based games tend to be more or less pointless.
+Now usually movie-based games tend to be more or less pointless.
 How some of them do get made is beyond me, hence the reason I was a bit sceptical about this, but its one of the better ones that I’ve played, if not the best.

 The physics of the AI enemies in The Bourne Conspiracy is done well also.
 If you shoot someone in the leg, then they react to it and it’s always good to pull out your gun and get a good head shot off.
 It doesn’t look robotic in the way they fall like some games can do.
-To me this shows they’ve took their time on the small details on this game and that shouldn’t go unnoticed.
+To me, this shows they’ve taken their time on the small details on this game and that shouldn’t go unnoticed.

 The guys at Sierra have really tried to make this game like another Bourne movie and to make you feel as involved and immersed in the action as possible, and I have felt like that at times.